 d.
 The student may bring an advisor to the appeal hearing.

-c.
 Except in the case of an immediate suspension, the student’s status will remain unchanged during the appeal process.

 3. Suspensions will be noted on a student’s academic record only during the period of suspension.

-5. A student’s prior disciplinary record will be considered only during the sanctioning phase of deliberations, not to determine whether or not to find a student “responsible” or “not responsible” for the alleged violation.
+5. A student’s prior disciplinary record will be considered only during the sanctioning phase of deliberations, not to determine whether or not to find a student “responsible” or “not responsible” for the alleged violations.

 6. The release of student disciplinary records will be governed by applicable Federal and State laws regarding the privacy of educational records.

 K. Student Conduct Record Forgiveness